JustToThePoint English Website Version

 Relation Between Non-linear Systems and First-order ODE’s

-As x or y approach 0 or infinity, h(x,y) approaches 0.
-The contours h(x, y) = C are closed curves around (1, 1).
+As we move away from (1, 1), either by letting x or y go to 0 or approach infinity, h(x,y) tends to zero.
+Thus, the level set (contour curves) h(x, y) = $xe^{-x}·ye^{-y} = C$ formed closed curves around (1, 1).
 These are concentric closed curves that move clockwise around (1, 1).
 These represent the closed orbits in the phase plane, confirming the oscillatory behavior of the system (populations oscillate around the equilibrium point (1, 1)).

 Population dynamic.

-3. This leads to an endless cycle of population rises and falls.
-The system reflects natural oscillations observed in predator-prey relationships.
+3. Repeatedly cycling through these scenarios leads to an endless cycle of population rises and falls.
+The system’s dynamics reflects natural population oscillations observed in predator-prey relationships.
+The system’s dynamics show that neither population settles to a constant nonzero value; instead, they oscillate around the equilibrium.

 Combining terms: